 The NHS includes two measures of self-reported health.
 One is the Kessler Psychological Distress Scale-10 items (K-10).
 This is a scale of non-specific psychological distress based on 10 questions about negative emotional states in the four weeks prior to interview, asked of respondents 18 years and over (ABS 2002).
 The other asks respondents aged 15 years and over to rate their health on a scale from 'excellent', through 'very good', 'good' and 'fair', to 'poor' health.

-The population of the Division aged 18 years and over is estimated to have relatively more people with very high psychological distress levels as measured by the K-10 (Figure 7) compared to Australia.
-The proportion of the population aged 15 years and over estimated to have reported their health as 'fair' or 'poor' is also above the national average.
+The population of the Division aged 18 years and over is estimated to have relatively fewer people with very high psychological distress levels as measured by the K-10 (Figure 7) compared to Australia.
+The proportion of the population aged 15 years and over estimated to have reported their health as 'fair' or 'poor' was higher than the rate for Australia.